alihaji/Timeline-UI/README.md

 # TimelineUI
-This pure CSS timelinecan can be used in your next web design project :)
+This pure CSS timeline that can can be used in your next web design project :)